 The water is pumped from rivers, lakes, and water reservoirs at high rates, depleting the aquatic resources.
 It also means the water resources will, in turn, be affected by the inorganic chemicals being pumped into the crops and soil by the farmers.

-When selling the crops, sorting, packaging and transporting them requires a substantial amount of fossil fuel energy.
-The energy used, the chemical fertilizers and pesticides and other industrialized methods of producing such foods, play a considerable role in contributing to environmental pollution and climate change.
-It also continues to jeopardize the environment for future generations.
+Selling the crops, sorting, packaging, and transporting them requires substantial fossil fuel energy.
+The energy used, the chemical fertilizers and pesticides, and other industrialized methods of producing such foods greatly contribute to environmental pollution and climate change.
+This means monoculture continues to jeopardize the environment for future generations.

 Examples of Monoculture

 The most significant case of monocultural farming is in Ireland.
-In the 1840s, there was substantial farming of the ‘lumper,’ a variety of potato that was grown monoculturally.
+In the 1840s, there was substantial farming of the lumper, a variety of potatoes grown monoculturally.
 The lumpers were inexpensive food used to feed the Irish people.
 The potato variety was propagated vegetatively with no genetic variation.

 Modern-day livestock production systems rely on a handful of highly specialized breeds.
-Monoculturally reared cows are at the risk of lacking desirable traits like fertility, vigor and resistance to diseases.
-Many of them end up dying as they do not have the genes that can prevent certain conditions.
+Monoculturally reared cows risk lacking desirable traits like fertility, vigor, and resistance to diseases.
+Many end up dying because they do not have the genes to prevent certain conditions.

 A single bull widely used in monocultural farming might be a carrier of a gene mutation that could cause diseases.
 Such an issue arose in 1990 in the United States, with approximately 600,000 out of 4 million Holstein cattle affected.